Home

 Non-Steroidal Anti-inflammatory Drugs (NSAIDs) are commonly used for mild to moderate pain.
 The most commonly used members of this group are over the counter drugs: aspirin, ibuprofen, and naproxen.
 Taken regularly, NSAIDs can lead to stomach upset and prolonged bleeding.
 NSAIDs should only be taken with a physician's say so.
 NSAIDs can inhibit the excretion of sodium and lithium as well as interfere with other medications.

-NSAIDS and COX-2 inhibitors can increase the risk of life-threatening heart or circulation problems, including heart attack or stroke.
+NSAIDS and COX-2 inhibitors can inhibit antibody production in human cells, thus lowering host defense.5) NSAIDs can also increase the risk of life-threatening heart or circulation problems, including heart attack or stroke.
 This risk will increase the longer they are used.
-A recent study indicated that Naproxen may pose less risk to the circulatory system than the others.3
+A recent study indicated that Naproxen may pose less risk to the circulatory system than the others.6)

-NSAIDs are not the way to go.
-Pain should be treated with acetominophen/paracetamol (Tylenol, Panadol) or one of the opioids, none of which significantly affect the immune system.
+NSAIDs are not the way to [best treat pain].
+Pain should be treated with acetominophen/paracetamol (Tylenol, Panadol) or one of the [preferred] opioids, none of which significantly affect the immune system [as NSAIDs do]

 Trevor Marshall, PhD